digital-land/datasette-builder/README.md

   - [Deploy](/.github/workflows/deploy.yml) - just restarts the digital land datasette service.
 The service reloads all sqlite dbs from s3 on startup (i.e. refreshes data).
 This action runs daily.

-## Build & Deployment

-The application is running in Elasticbeanstalk in the digital land AWS dev account.

-1. Application name: datasette-aws-entity-v2

-2. Environment: Datasetteawsentityv2-env

-The docker image is built and pushed to [ECR](https://d955696714113.dkr.ecr.eu-west-2.amazonaws.com/digital_land_datasette)

-The build of the image, push to dockerhub and initial Elasticbeanstalk was most likely done directly from a developer machine.

-The Elascticbeanstalk application uses this run configuration [Dockerrun.aws.json](Dockerrun.aws.json)

 # Licence

 The software in this project is open source and covered by the [LICENSE](LICENSE) file.